burnedpopcorn/sonic3air-webport/README.md

 Demo Site of This Project: http://sonic3airwebport.x10.mx/sonic3air_web.html

 Main Project homepage: https://sonic3air.org/
+> Check the Releases Page for the Revision 1 Update

 ### About Repository
 I did not compile this myself, all I did was extract all the files from Sappharad's Web Port (and technecally an IOS Port) straight from [his website](https://projects.sappharad.com/s3air_ios/20240202_beta/)